nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_wfexample.md

 4. The 111 IT system searches the DoS with the details of the patient and the assessment
 5. The DoS returns a ranked list of services.
 The top service is the service named "GP Hub - Main location GP"
 6. This service is selected and information on the referral and booking endpoints is returned including the HealthcareServiceID
-7. Next the 111 system will use the HealthcareServiceID to retreive the correct booking API endpoint from the endpoint registry
+7. Next the 111 system will use the HealthcareServiceID to retreive the correct booking API endpoint from the endpoint registry.
+In this scenario, since the target system is all the same, the returned URL's will all be the same.
+However since the HealthcareServiceID (ASID) gets inclided in the query parameters, ANGPS can filter the slots returned appropriatly.
 8. A request will be made by the 111 system to the appointment provider IT system to retreive all available and appropriate slots from the GP Diary at "GP Hub - Main location GP"